🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 ]

-# Train FastText model
+# Train the FastText model

 ft_model = FastText(